matiasinsaurralde/letsencrypt-stunnel-java/README.md

 % cd letsencrypt
 ```

-In this case we won't be using the Apache option in the Let's Encrypt Wizard, so just run something like after installing
+In this case we won't be using the Apache option provided by the Let's Encrypt wizard, so just run something like this:

 ```
 % ./letsencrypt-auto certonly --standalone -d example.com -d www.example.com
 ```
-In my case I did something like this (I'm using a single subdomain):
+In my case I did (I'm using a single subdomain):
 ```
 % ./letsencrypt-auto certonly --standalone -d ssltest.insaurral.de
 ```